-On the defense side, Vanessa has focused her work in the area of health care provider malpractice.
+On the defense side, Vanessa focuses in the areas of health care provider malpractice and other professional liability cases.
 In addition to cases in active litigation, she represents physicians in matters pending before the Kansas State Board of Healing Arts and the Missouri Board of Registration for the Healing Arts and represents dentists before their respective Dental Boards.
-On the Plaintiff’s side, Vanessa focuses her practice on representing individuals and families of individuals who have suffered personal injuries, as well as insurance bad faith litigation stemming from personal injury actions.
+On the plaintiff’s side, Vanessa focuses her practice on representing individuals and families of individuals who have suffered personal injuries, as well as insurance bad faith litigation stemming from personal injury actions.
 She also has worked on complex pharmaceutical and medical device actions, particularly the Pelvic Mesh Repair System Products Liability Litigation MDLs in the Southern District of West Virginia.

-Vanessa’s experience also includes appellate work, including oral argument before the Missouri Court of Appeals.
+Vanessa’s experience also includes appellate work, including briefing before the appellate courts in both Kansas and Missouri, as well as oral argument before the Missouri Court of Appeals.

 Vanessa grew up in Jacksonville, Florida.
 She attended the University of Florida on a Bright Futures Scholarship and graduated cum laude in 2005.
 Then, having received a Dean’s Scholarship to attend Vanderbilt University Law School, Vanessa moved to Nashville, Tennessee.
-After receiving her law degree from Vanderbilt in 2008, Vanessa and her husband, Geoff, moved to Kansas City.
-Vanessa and Geoff have two children, a daughter and a son.
+After receiving her law degree from Vanderbilt in 2008, Vanessa moved to Kansas City and joined the law firm of Wagstaff & Cartmell.

 $6.7 Million Wrongful Death Award